Fundamental group: Functoriality

-(In the latter formula, $\vee$ denotes the wedge sum of pointed topological spaces, and $*$ the free product of groups.)
+where $\vee$ denotes the wedge sum of pointed topological spaces and $*$ the free product of groups.
 The latter formula is a special case of the Seifert–van Kampen theorem, which states that the fundamental group functor takes pushouts along inclusions to pushouts.

 Abstract results

 As was mentioned above, computing the fundamental group of even relatively simple topological spaces tends to be not entirely trivial, but requires some methods of algebraic topology.

 Relationship to first homology group

 The abelianization of the fundamental group can be identified with the first homology group of the space.